Skip to main content

 3.1 Definitions

-A “legal document” is any document in any form, whether hard copy or electronic, which (1) expresses a legally enforceable act, process, duty, obligation, or right; and (2) is or may be binding on the university in whole or in part.
+Legal document means any document, including written contracts, in any form, whether hard copy or electronic, which (1) expresses a legally enforceable act, process, duty, obligation, or right; and (2) is or may be binding on the university in whole or in part.

 3.1.5.
 Non-Monetary Obligation